-5.2.2.5 Implementation Example for the Analog Calorimeter Readout
+4.2.2.5 Implementation Example for the Analog Calorimeter Readout

-The readout electronics of the ECAL has to provide high dynamic range of energy, while showers of particle may deposit 1~800 MIPs energy in single cell for 100GeV photon.
+The readout electronics of the ECAL has to provide high dynamic range of energy, while showers of particle may deposit $1 \sim 800$ MIPs energy in single cell for 100GeV photon.
 As Particle Flow Algorithm (PFA) is being considered, high granularity requirement need be meet.
 Granularity of cells in ECAL need be finer than 10mm therefore a large amount of channels need be readout.
 So multiple-channels-readout-chip is considered.

 Electronics consists of two parts: Front-End and Back-End.
 The Front-End-Electronics (FEE) is embedded into the layers of ECAL.
 It performs amplification, auto-triggering, digitization and zero-suppression, with local storage of data between the working phases.
-The Back-End-Electronics play the role of collecting data and configuring chip before system running.